n3okill/JGoogleAPI/README.md

         if the authentication type is different of the default

-----If you choose webappAPI you need aditional steps, because you need to save the token from
+----If you choose 'webappAPI' authentication method you need aditional steps, because you need to save the token from
     the authenticate method

         API Ex: http://code.google.com/p/google-api-php-client/

         Ex: